Gleethos/neureka/src/test/README.md

 <br>
 Test method names can actually be strings! <br>
-They describe the covered feature in the form of short a sentences.
+They describe the covered feature in the form of short sentences.
 A feature consists of multiple sections / code blocks which adhere to BDD and will be enforced by Spock.
-These sections can receive documentation in the form of strings, which will then be used to generate nice and readable html reports.
+These sections can receive documentation in the form of strings, which will then be used to generate the contents of the living documentation browser.

 A Spock specification can have the following fixture methods: